 An Employee who intends to terminate his service with the Employer shall submit a written resignation to his/her Supervisor stating his/her last date of employment.
 Resignations shall be submitted as early as possible, but at least two (2) weeks before the final work day unless mutually agreed before-hand between the Employer and the Association.
+A copy of an Employee's resignation shall be attached to the form effecting separation and be filed in the Employee's personnel file.
 The Employer shall send a copy of the resignation to the Association.
 Other than retirement due to medical disability, the last day worked shall be recorded as the last day of employment.

-At the Employer's option the Employee may be paid up to two (2) weeks' full pay and benefits at the end of the notice period in lieu of regular attendance.
-In this circumstance, in order to keep the Employee's recorded last day of employment be the date noticed in the resignation, the Employee must return to work as assigned by the Employer on the final day in the notice.
+At the Employer's option the Employee may be paid up to two weeks' full pay and benefits at the end of the notice period in lieu of regular attendance.
+In this circumstance, in order to keep the Employee's recorded last day of employment be the date noticed in the resignation, the Employee must return to work as assigned by the Employer on the final day in the notice-and will leave employment immediately.
 An Employee who gives more than two (2) weeks' notice of their intent to terminate their service with the Employer, may only have their employment terminated by the Employer earlier than the date noticed (except for the two (2) weeks noted above) with just cause.